 Hope for the Future

 The future is promising as additional methods for treating the symptoms and underlying mechanisms behind Parkinson’s emerge.
+Research is also being done in how natural remedies like CBD can help elderly persons manage their symptoms.
 Until research identifies a cure, therapies will continue to help improve the lives of those living with Parkinson’s disease on a day-to-day basis.